-We often hear about plastic in the ocean.
+A lot has been written about plastic pollution in the ocean.

-But, there seems to be far less awareness around plastic pollution on dry land.
+But, there might be less data available on the extent of plastic pollution on dry land.

 Summary – Plastic Pollution On Land

 It is plastic pollution of dry land (soil and sediment), fresh water sources (like lakes and rivers), and other sources on land that impact humans and wildlife (such as drinking water like tap water and bottled water, food supplies, and so on)

 It’s in comparison to plastic pollution of the ocean and marine areas

 Plastic Pollution On Land vs Plastic Pollution In The Ocean

 Not as much is known about plastic pollution on land as plastic pollution in the ocean

 But, the extent of plastic pollution on land is estimated to be much greater than ocean plastic pollution, and the impact may be the same or greater too

 The two major forms of plastic pollution on land might be the pollution of macroplastics, and, the pollution of microplastics